mor0981/Text-Summarization/README.md

 Extractive - This method relies on extracting sentences from the text.
 Therefore, identifying the appropriate sentences for the summary is of paramount importance in the Extractive method.

-Let’s understand the TextRank algorithm, now that we have a grasp on PageRank.
+Let’s understand the TextRank algorithm:

 1) The text is represented as a graph, with each sentence converted to a node
 2) Similarity between any two sentences is used as an equivalent to the web page transition probability